Coffee, Creativity, and Focus: How to Build a Morning Ritual That Actually Helps

 My honest take

 I would not buy any wellness or self-improvement product because a sales page sounds dramatic.
-I would click when the product fits something I am already trying to improve, when the claims are specific enough to check, and when the routine around it is realistic.
-Coffee is the anchor here because it is already part of the morning for many readers.
-The product is the optional experiment.
+I would click when the product fits something I am already trying to improve, when the claims are specific enough to check, and when the routine around it is realistic for more than two weeks.

 Can coffee make you more creative?